sqlite-utils 4.0 Shipped via AI-Assisted Development Cycle

 Open questions

-• Will the community adopt the new migration system, given its deliberate omission of rollback support — a significant departure from tools like Alembic?[4]
+Will the community adopt the new migration system given its deliberate omission of rollback support, a significant divergence from tools like Alembic?[1]

 Narrative

-Willison's post-release writeup provides an unusually granular account of the AI tooling involved.
-He ran Fable 5 against a release candidate with an open-ended goal; it wrote 12 test scripts, produced a report identifying 4 release blockers and 10 additional issues, and assembled a combined reproduction script.[4]
-GPT-5.5, given the same task, wrote 5 scripts and found nothing significant.[4]
-The upgrade guide and release notes were drafted entirely by Fable 5, Claude Opus 4.8, and GPT-5.5, then reviewed for accuracy by Willison.[4]
-His summary: the release is higher quality than it would have been without frontier model assistance, and Fable 5 shows 'really good taste in API design' and is 'relentlessly proactive if you give it a more open goal.'[4]
+Willison's post-release writeup provides a granular account of what each model contributed.
+Claude Fable 5, given an open-ended QA task against a release candidate, wrote 12 test scripts, identified 4 release blockers and 10 additional issues, assembled a combined reproduction script, and drafted the upgrade guide and release notes.[1]
+GPT-5.5, given the same task, wrote 5 scripts and found nothing significant.[1]
+Willison describes Fable 5 as showing 'really good taste in API design' and being 'relentlessly proactive if you give it a more open goal.'[1]

 Timeline

-• 2026-07-06: sqlite-utils 4.0rc3 released, adding compound foreign key support and case-insensitive column name handling; Willison explains stable release delayed by AI-assisted issue triage expanding the changelog.
+- 2026-07-06: sqlite-utils 4.0rc3 released, adding compound foreign key support and case-insensitive column name handling; Willison notes the stable release was delayed by AI-assisted issue triage expanding the changelog.
+[2]

+- 2026-07-07: Willison publishes detailed release post crediting Fable 5 with finding 4 release blockers and drafting the upgrade guide, explicitly contrasting its performance against GPT-5.5.
 [1]

-• 2026-07-07: Willison publishes detailed release post crediting Fable 5 with finding 4 release blockers and drafting the upgrade guide, and explicitly contrasting its performance against GPT-5.5.
-[4]

 Perspectives